 WHY DO LEARNERS’ LINGUISTIC SYSTEMS FOSSILIZE?

-Now that I’ve reviewed the literature regarding fossilization in second language acquisition, I can explain the main reasons why I think learners’ linguistic systems fossilize:
+Now that I’ve reviewed the literature regarding fossilization in second language acquisition, let me know explain the main reasons why I think learners’ linguistic systems fossilize:

 1. LANGUAGE TRANSFER AND FOSSILIZATION

 In my view, fossilization mostly arises and persists due to negative language transfer.
 Negative transfer refers to how the influence of the L1 causes errors in the acquisition of the L2.

 I have a reasonable knowledge of the phonological, morphological and syntactic patterns belonging to the Polish language.
 Therefore, I tend to recognise the vast majority of errors Polish learners of English make owing to language transfer.

 I’ve been updating lesson notes for some students since as far back as 2014.
 Hence, I've noticed that error correction during and after class has little to no impact on eradicating fossilization due to negative language transfer.
 Moreover, I expect that most of my students read over these lesson notes between classes.
 Even this seems to be having little effect on neutralising fossilization.

 Selinker (1972) believed that some language rules in the learner’s IL are transferred from his/her L1.
 Regarding Polish students, I would say that they transfer the great majority of rules from Polish to English.

 2. STATE SCHOOL ENGLISH LANGUAGE SYLLABUSES WHICH AIM TO “TEACH EVERYTHING UNDER THE SUN” AND DO NOT PAY HEED TO EVENTUAL FOSSILIZATION